Webhooks

 ): boolean {

-const expectedSignature = generateHMACSignature(webhookSecret, payload);
+const expectedSignature = generateHMACSignature(webhookSecret, data);

 return crypto.timingSafeEqual(